 First stanza from All Praise to Thee, My God

 Martin Bird, the current editor of The Elgar Society Journal, is to be commended for raising Rushton’s moratorium by publishing a new solution to Elgar’s Enigma Variations.
-In the April 2013 issue, researcher Martin Gough theorizes the Enigma Theme is a puzzle canon that may be played with another canon by Thomas Tallis.
+In the April 2013 issue, Martin Gough theorizes the Enigma Theme is a puzzle canon that may be played with another canon by Thomas Tallis.
 Strangely Gough only introduces his candidate theme seven pages into the article: ‘Eighth Tune’ from Archbishop Parker’s Psalter of 1567.
 Never heard of it?
 Tradition has shortened that diffuse title to the Tallis Canon.
 Contrary to Gough's insistence, the Tallis Canon is not a puzzle canon, but rather a restricted canon.
 An excellent example of a puzzle canon is Bach's Crucigeros Canon.
 Below the canon Bach wrote the riddle, "Symbolum: Christus Coronabit Crucigeros."
 The translation of is, "Symbol: Christ will crown those who carry His cross."
 The solution is a double canon in contrary motion over a quotation from the Goldberg soggetto.
-Another more humble example of an enigma canon is shown below.
-Like the Bach puzzle canon, my riddle canon is only three measures long with a riddle beneath the title hinting at a solution.
-With the Tallis Canon there is no riddle beneath the title, no puzzle to solve, only a canon as its title makes quite clear.
-With a central tenet resting precariously on a false premise, the key to Gough's imaginative theory crumbles.
+Another humbler example of an enigma canon is provided below.
+Like the Bach puzzle canon, my puzzle canon is only three measures long with a riddle beneath the title hinting at the solution.
+With the Tallis Canon there is no riddle below the title, no puzzle to solve, only a canon as its title makes quite clear.
+With a central tenet resting precariously on a false premise, the key to Gough's imaginative theory appears to crumble.
 Despite its enduring popularity in religious settings, the Tallis Canon has yet to deserve an article on Wikipedia.
-That omission does not bode well for its alleged popularity, a deficit that will probably not deter Wikipedia's Nomenklatura from soon adding Gough's theory to its growing list of flawed and incomplete enigma solutions.
+That omission does not bode well for its alleged popularity, a deficit that will not deter Wikipedia's Nomenklatura from adding Gough's theory to its growing list of flawed and incomplete enigma solutions.

 Some Accurate Insights

 Gough makes a number of stunningly accurate observations about the nature of the correct melodic solution to the Enigma Variations.
 The first is his conclusion that Elgar’s planning of the Variations ventured far beyond that of a brief improvisational foray on a relaxing Friday evening.
 He arrives at this assessment because canons “do not happen by chance.”
 Much could be said about a set of variations, for those too could hardly be described as the product of happenstance or luck.
-This opinion is one I advanced years ago, and it is decidedly at odds with the conventional wisdom that the Variations were the result of little or no advanced planning.
-Of course such a view is utterly inconsistent with Elgar’s known compositional style of accumulating ideas over years and even decades before finally fashioning them into a finished work.
-Gough’s second insight is to thoughtfully distinguish between the Enigma and the ‘larger theme’ that goes but is not heard.
+This opinion is one advanced years ago, one decidedly at odds with the conventional wisdom the Variations were the result of little or no advanced planning.
+Of course such a view is utterly inconsistent with Elgar’s documented compositional style of accumulating ideas over years and even decades before finally fashioning them into a finished work.
+Gough’s second insight is to thoughtfully distinguish between the Enigma and the "larger theme" that goes but is not heard.
 He emphasizes these are two separate parts of the puzzle, not overlooking the possibility they could be related in some way.
 His third contribution is the hypothesis the hidden melody to the Variations is a famous hymn tune from the sixteenth century inspired by the Book of Psalms from the Bible.
-On all of these points Gough is absolutely correct.
+On all of these points Gough is uncannily accurate.

 Enigma or Enigmas?